-Application will be made by the Issuer to the TPEx for the listing and trading of the Notes on the TPEx.
+Application will be made by the Issuer to the TPEx for the listing and trading of the Notes on the TPEx of the Republic of China ("ROC" or "Taiwan").

-TPEx is not responsible for the content of this document and the Offering Memorandum and any amendment and supplement thereto and no representation is made by TPEx to the accuracy or completeness of this document and the Offering Memorandum and any amendment supplement thereto.
+TPEx is not responsible for the content of this document and the Offering Memorandum and any amendment and supplement thereto and no representation is made by TPEx to the accuracy or completeness of this document and the Offering Memorandum and any amendment and supplement thereto.
 TPEx expressly disclaims any and all liability for any losses arising from, or as a result of the reliance on, all or part of the contents of this document and the Offering Memorandum and any amendment and supplement thereto.
 Admission to the listing and trading of the Notes on the TPEx shall not be taken as an indication of the merits of the Issuer or the Notes.
 The Notes will be traded on the TPEx pursuant to the applicable rules of the TPEx.
-Effective date of listing of the Notes is on or about July 10, 2023.
+Effective date of listing of the Notes is on or about November 28, 2023.

-14 Method of distribution: Syndicated
+14 Method of distribution: